rsdoiel/antenna/planet.md

 ---

-## 'Cautious optimism' after US extends tariff deadline
+## Trump signs order delaying tariff deadline to 1 August

 date: 2025-07-07, from: RTÉ News

-Tánaiste Simon Harris has said he remains "cautiously optimistic about reaching agreement in principle" with the US after the White House postponed a deadline for higher tariffs taking effect on dozens of economies, including the EU.
+US President Donald Trump has signed an executive order delaying the date on which so-called "reciprocal tariffs" affecting dozens of economies, including the EU, will take effect.

 <br>